Europlug: Types E, F, and K

-The Europlug is designed to be compatible with these sockets.
-They have 4.8 mm holes with centres spaced 19 mm apart.
-The minimum distance between the holes is thus 14.2 mm, while the minimum distance between the converged pins on the Europlug is 13.5 mm, allowing it to grip the socket despite its smaller pin width.
+The Europlug is designed to be compatible with Belgian/French (Type E), Schuko (Type F), and Danish (Type K) sockets.
+They have 5.5 mm holes with centres spaced 19 mm apart.
+The inner distance between the holes is thus 13.5 mm, which is exactly the inner distance between the converged pins on the Europlug.
+This ensures a stable connection despite the plug's smaller pin width.

 Type D

-The Europlug is not compatible with type D sockets, used in e.g. India and South Africa.
+The Europlug cannot be safely used with Type D sockets, found in India and several other countries.
 These sockets have 5.1 mm holes with centres spaced 19.1 mm apart, which means a Europlug can be inserted if the sockets do not have protective shutters.
-However, the socket design might not allow the plug to grip it.
+However, the power pins of Type D are over 4 mm shorter than those of the Europlug, therefore the plug may not fit fully into such sockets and a stable connection may not be made.
+Moreover, the socket design might not allow the plug to grip it because of the larger hole diameter of Type D.

-Type G
+Type G (British)

-The Europlug is physically not compatible with BS 1363 13 A sockets, used in e.g. the UK and Ireland.
-UK law requires a suitable fuse to be fitted in each plug to protect the appliance's flexible cord; Europlugs do not contain such fuses.
+The Europlug is physically not compatible with BS 1363 13 A sockets, used in e.g. the UK, Ireland and Malta.
+British law requires a suitable fuse to be fitted in each plug to protect the appliance's flexible cord; Europlugs do not contain such fuses.
 BS 1363 sockets contain a child-safety shutter; clause 13.7.2 of BS 1363-2 requires that Europlugs will not open the shutters.
 In some types of BS 1363 sockets (but not all) the safety mechanism can be tampered with so that a Europlug may then be forced into the open line and neutral ports.
 The UK Electrical Safety Council has drawn attention to the fire risk associated with forcing Europlugs into BS 1363 sockets.
 There is also a risk of damage to both the plug and socket.
+This is because while a Europlug might fit physically into a BS 1363 socket without shutters (especially if some force is used), the round pins have only a very small contact area with the rectangular sockets.
+The plug is only rated for 2.5 A and the British sockets are fused at 32 A.

-UK consumer protection legislation requires that most domestic electrical goods sold must be provided with fitted plugs to BS 1363-1.
+The British consumer protection legislation requires that most domestic electrical goods sold in the UK must be provided with fitted plugs to BS 1363-1.
 The exception is that shavers, electric toothbrushes and similar personal hygiene products may be supplied with a Europlug as an alternative to the BS 4573 plug (see below).

-The Europlug fits BS 1363 sockets without shutters, but the plug is only rated for 2.5 A and the UK sockets are fused at 32 A. The round pins have only a very small contact area with the rectangular sockets.

 Fused conversion plugs to BS 1363-5 are available for Europlugs, and equipment fitted with these may be legally sold in the UK.

-Adaptors sold with SAA approval in Australia, despite failing to comply with 'BS 8546: 2016 - Travel adaptors compatible with UK plug and socket system' due to not having shutters, accept Europlugs in the UK position.
+Adaptors that do not meet British specifications (such as adaptors without shutters, sold with SAA approval in Australia) may accept Europlugs when set in the British position.